mui/mui-x/scripts/README.md

 2. Clean the generated changelog, to match the format of [https://github.com/mui/mui-x/releases](https://github.com/mui/mui-x/releases).
 3. Update the root `package.json`'s version
 4. Update the versions of the other `package.json` files and of the dependencies with `pnpm release:version` (`pnpm release:version prerelease` for alpha / beta releases).
+   > [!WARNING]
+   > Make sure of the following when versioning the packages with `release:version`:
+   >
-   Do not skip the version bump if Lerna detects a change in the package.
+   > - Do not skip the version bump if Lerna detects a change in the package.
 It is important to release the package if there are **any** changes to it.
-   If Lerna doesn't suggest a version bump for the package, don't release it.
+   > - If Lerna doesn't suggest a version bump for the package, don't release it.
+   > - When releasing a package, make sure to sync the version of the package with the version of the root `package.json` file.
 5. Open PR with changes and wait for review and green CI.
 6. Once CI is green and you have enough approvals, send a message on the `team-x` slack channel announcing a merge freeze.
 7. Merge PR.